stark1tty/awesome-PhD/README.md

 - [DIVA](https://www.fabiocrameri.ch/diva/): Effective figure design for MatLab.

 #### R
+- [COLORBLIND FRIENDLY PALETTES](https://riptutorial.com/r/example/28354/colorblind-friendly-palettes): Even though colorblind people can recognize a wide range of colors, it might be hard to differentiate between certain colors.
+- [COLS4ALL](https://github.com/mtennekes/cols4all): An R package "for selecting color palettes.
+'Color for all' refers to [the authors'] mission that colors should be usable for not just people with normal color vision, but also for people with color vision deficiency".
 - [R VISUALIZATION](https://wilkelab.org/SDS375/syllabus.html): This is a great syllabus about visualizing data in R, held by [Claus Wilke](https://github.com/clauswilke).
 - [R GRAPH GALLERY](https://r-graph-gallery.com/): A collection of charts made with the R programming language.